schoeberl/librelane/docs/source/usage/timing_closure/index.md

 simulation using SDF files.
 CVC is a proprietary "shared source"[^4] simulator, but its license allows using it freely for non-commercial designs.

-OpenLane does not include CVC, so you will have to compile it separately.
+LibreLane does not include CVC, so you will have to compile it separately.
 To run timing simulation using CVC, invoke the following:

 ```console